assctechnion/-HumpbackWhaleIdentification/README.md

 Resnet50 with last layer FC with 313 features (Number of whales with more then 5 occurances)
 #### Results
 Whale competiton score of 0.324
+This is a pretty good score for a very simple implementation!
+**But** examining the network's output reveals that we went into a **loacl minima** where all highest probabilities are 'new_whale'

+#### Conclusions and ToDO's
+- [ ] find a way out of new_whale local minima
 ### Submission #1
 ## Discussion
 ## Conclusion